 The reliable foundation.
 Covered by insurance.

 A monofocal lens gives you clear vision at one distance.
 Most patients choose distance - sharp for driving, television, walking around.
 You'd wear reading glasses for close work.
+The standard monofocal IOL is the most extensively studied implant in ophthalmology, with decades of clinical data supporting its reliability and optical quality.

 But here's something that doesn't get enough airtime: a monofocal lens aimed at near vision is a perfectly valid choice.
 I had a patient - an avid reader, 81 years old - who had delayed surgery for years because she believed reading glasses were mandatory after cataract surgery.
 No one had told her we could aim the lens for reading instead.